The 20 Best Drug Induced Dyskinesia Doctors Near Me in South Dakota, US

 English

-Robert Nelson is a Physiatrist in Rapid City, South Dakota.
+Robert Nelson is a Physiatrist practicing medicine in Rapid City, South Dakota.
 Dr. Nelson is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Hemiplegia, Cerebral Palsy, Susac Syndrome, and Spasticity.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Hemiplegia, Cerebral Palsy, Susac Syndrome, and Spasticity.

 Experienced in Drug Induced Dyskinesia